 SKMurphy Perspective

-• Normally you have to maintain the “old” toolset or methodology which is often slower and less productive, but is very well understood and minimizes surprise, the current or production set which is faster and/or cheaper but may have some problems, and the new or experimental or “under development” approach which promises much more rapid and/or cheaper results but is far less reliable.
+- Normally, you must maintain the “old” toolset or methodology, which is often slower and less productive but is very well understood and minimizes surprises.
+The current or production set is faster and cheaper.
+Still, it may have some problems, and the new or experimental or “under development” approach promises much more rapid and/or cheaper results but is far less reliable.

-• It’s when you are under pressure and need to make near term commitments to customers or partners that it’s best to remember “slow is smooth, and smooth is fast.”
-Take a a small hit up front with the customer (negotiating for “slow and steady” instead of promising “quick and dirty”) and make a promise you can keep.
+- When you are under pressure and need to make near-term commitments to customers or partners, remember that “slow is smooth, and smooth is fast.”
+Take a small hit up front with the customer (negotiating for “slow and steady” instead of promising “quick and dirty”) and make a promise you can keep.

-• The key to speed in scripted situations is rehearsal and practice.
-The key to strong performance when improvisation is called for is scrimmaging or wargaming: break your team in half and have one side act as if they were the counter party the competition.
+- TThe key to speed in scripted situations is rehearsal and practice.
+When improvisation is called for, the key to strong performance is scrimmaging or wargaming: break your team in half and have one side act as if they were the counterparty or the competition.

-• If you are planning a longer project, you can build in a certain amount of slack or “margin for error” that enables experimentation.
-But you have to manage to the cross-over point where you have to shift to the “slow and steady” if your experiments or exploration have used up all of the slack without paying off, or paying off enough to keep you from switching to “slow and steady.”
+- If you are planning a longer project, you can build in a certain amount of slack or “margin for error” that enables experimentation.
+But you must manage to the cross-over point where you must shift to the “slow and steady” if your experiments or exploration have used up all of the slack without paying off enough to keep you from switching to “slow and steady.”

-• A team has traction when it has the ability to set and hit goals: your margin for error is your room to maneuver.
+- A team has traction when it can set and hit goals: your margin for error is your room to maneuver.
 Create schedules with slack and support infrastructure that is resilient.
-If you cannot reliably set and hit goals then narrow your focus to the next few steps: zoom in for traction.
-If you have traction then zoom out for impact.
+If you cannot reliably set and hit goals, narrow your focus to the next few steps: zoom in for traction.
+If you have traction, then zoom out for impact.

 Related Blog Posts